cnrd/SAT/README.md

 - Open Window detection

 ## Installation
-### Manual
-1. Download the latest release of the SAT custom component from the GitHub repository.
-2. Copy the sat directory to the custom_components directory in your Home Assistant configuration directory.
-If the custom_components directory doesn't exist, create it.
-3. Restart Home Assistant to load the SAT custom component.
-4. After installing the SAT custom component, you can configure it via the Home Assistant Config Flow interface.

 ### HACS

 Smart Autotune Thermostat ( SAT ) is available in [HACS][hacs] (Home Assistant Community Store).